Kong/docs.konghq.com/app/plugins/key-authentication.md

 form parameter                          | description
 ---                                     | ---
-`name`                                  | The name of the plugin to use, in this case: `key-auth` `value.key_names`                       | Describes an array of comma separated parameter names where the plugin will look for a valid credential.
+`name`                                  | The name of the plugin to use, in this case: `key-auth` `config.key_names`                       | Describes an array of comma separated parameter names where the plugin will look for a valid credential.
 The client must send the authentication key in one of those key names, and the plugin will try to read the credential from a header, the querystring, a form parameter (in this order).
 For example: `apikey`
-`value.hide_credentials`<br>*optional*  | Default `false`.
+`config.hide_credentials`<br>*optional*  | Default `false`.
 An optional boolean value telling the plugin to hide the credential to the upstream API server.
 It will be removed by Kong before proxying the request

 ## Usage